Cengizcpr/failure-form/README.md

-# Other Apartman Yonetim System
+# Other Faiulere Form System

 ## Used Architecture
 |İsim            |Teknoloji                      |Port                         |